Assisted Living

 Suppose you have a whole life insurance policy.
 In that case, you may be able to borrow money against the cash value to help cover the cost of assisted living communities and assisted living care.

-Be sure to speak with your agent about the terms of your policy and your options.
+Be sure to speak with your agent about your policy terms and options.

 Personal Savings, Including 401(k)